imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 ### How the states are computed

-After the chosen per-timepoint and window features are assembled, smoothed and standardised, they are modelled with a **Gaussian Hidden Markov Model**.
-An HMM treats each track as a sequence that occupies one of `n_states` hidden behavioural states at every timepoint, where each state has its own multivariate-Gaussian feature distribution (shape set by *Covariance type*) and a transition matrix gives the probability of switching between states.
-Because transitions are penalised, the model naturally produces **temporally coherent** state assignments — a cell tends to stay in a behaviour for a while rather than flickering — which is exactly what makes it suited to behaviour over time rather than clustering each frame independently.
-The fitted model then assigns every timepoint its most likely state (Viterbi decoding).
+After the chosen per-timepoint and window features are assembled, smoothed and standardised, they are modelled with a Gaussian Hidden Markov Model.
+A single model is fitted across all tracks: each of the hidden behavioural states has its own multivariate-Gaussian feature distribution (shape set by Covariance type), and a learned transition matrix gives the probability of moving between states at each step.
+States are then assigned by Viterbi decoding, which rather than judging each timepoint on its own, finds the one state sequence that best explains the whole track — this is what makes the model suited to behaviour over time.

 The **window features** summarise motion over each rolling window of length $w$.
 With $\mathbf{p}(t)$ the position and $\mathbf{s}(i)=\mathbf{p}(i)-\mathbf{p}(i-1)$ the steps inside the window: